 Growing Phylica buxifolia

-Seed can be harvested in November and December.
-It is best grown from seed sown in March and April into a sandy, well-drained medium.
+Seed can be harvested in early summer (November and December).
+It is best grown from seed sown in late summer to autumn (March and April) into a sandy, well-drained medium.

 - PALMER, E. & PITMAN, N. 1972.
 Trees of southern Africa.
 Balkema, Cape Town.

 - GOLDBLATT, P. & MANNING, J. 2000.
 Cape plants.
 A conspectus of the Cape flora of South Africa.
 Strelitzia 9.
 National Botanical Institute, Cape Town & Missouri Botanical Gardens.